bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

 # Foundations for ExAEquo: A Review of Explainability, Accuracy, and Energy Consumption in LLMs
-Replication Package for the "Foundations of LLMs: A Review of Explainability, Accuracy, and Energy Consumption" paper
+Replication Package for the "LLMs Exposed: Understanding Their Power, Pitfalls, and Energy Demands" paper

-Abstract - The increasing adoption of Large Language Models (LLMs) for AI- assisted code generation in high-stakes domains, such as healthcare and legal applications, requires a structured approach to model se- lection.
-Key concerns include explainability, accuracy, and energy consumption, as these factors directly impact compliance, account- ability, and sustainability.
+Abstract - The increasing adoption of Large Language Models (LLMs) for AI-assisted code generation in high-stakes domains, such as healthcare and legal applications, requires a structured approach to model selection.
+Key concerns include explainability, accuracy, and energy consumption, as these factors directly impact compliance, accountability, and sustainability.
 This research presents the findings of a systematic literature review.

-By adopting an integrated methodology combining automated search, snowballing, and qualitative thematic analysis, we: (i) estab- lish definitions for explainability, accuracy, and energy consump- tion in the context of LLMs, (ii) identify the most prevalent di- mensions of these factors in peer-reviewed studies published since
-2023: actionability, fidelity, and interpretability for explainability;
-benchmark performance and correctness for accuracy; and infer- ence workload, model size, and optimization techniques for energy consumption, and (iii) uncover key research gaps: explainability, accuracy, and energy consumption are often treated as unified con- cepts; the energy consumption concept is frequently misunderstood in the LLM literature; critical aspects such as trasparency for ex- plainability, security for accuracy, and deployment environments for energy consumption remain underexplored.
+By adopting an integrated methodology combining automated search, snowballing, and qualitative thematic analysis, we: (i) establish definitions for explainability, accuracy, and energy consumption in the context of LLMs, (ii) identify the most prevalent dimensions of these factors in peer-reviewed studies published since 2023: actionability, fidelity, and interpretability for explainability; benchmark performance and correctness for accuracy; and inference workload, model size, and optimization techniques for energy consumption, and (iii) uncover key research gaps: explainability, accuracy, and energy consumption are often treated as unified concepts; the energy consumption concept is frequently misunderstood in the LLM literature; critical aspects such as trasparency for explainability, security for accuracy, and deployment environments for energy consumption remain underexplored.

 This literature review offers a structured map of the current research landscape and exposes the trade-offs that ICT professionals must consider when selecting LLMs for responsible and efficient deployment.

 ## Overview of the replication package
 This replication package is structured as follows: